kashhhh/Interct/README.md

 # Interct
-## A Full-Stack Social Media Application where you can interact with users across the world
+## Interact with users across the world!

 <!-- TABLE OF CONTENTS -->
 <details>